Shao-Group/cmpsc465-fa20/assignment2/problem2/readme.md

 # Requirement

 Your algorithm should run in O(nlogn) time.
-You are not allowed to call any in-built sort function.

 Time limtation: 5 seconds.